kotest/kotest-cookbook/README.md

 Suppose that we are testing an object's method that accepts a `List` and does the following:

-* split the list into chunks of a give size
+* split the list into chunks
 * pass each chunk to a dependency for processing
 * both the order of chunks and the order of elements in each chunk do not matter